Does Medicaid cover eyeglasses?

 However, Medicaid covers only one pair of trifocals or bifocals per year because they are costly.
 Besides, Medicaid covers single-vision glasses for two per year, as they are relatively inexpensive.

 Some lenses are not covered by Medicaid, such as Transition lenses, Oversized lenses, Progressive multifocal, and No-line bifocals or trifocals.
 Even so, you can still get Medicaid coverage if you want to purchase any of these lenses.
-Notice that as these are speciality lenses, you may have to pay out-of-pocket expenses.
+Notice that as these are specialty lenses, you may have to pay out-of-pocket expenses.

 Which Eyewear Providers Accept Medicaid Cover?